Code-Institute-Submissions/my-app/README.md

  * The Code Institute LMS provided the foundational knowledge for this project.
  * Google for some content.
  * Freepick.com, Pexels.com, and Unsplash.com for images.
+ * YouTube videos to get help with some codes.